donaldrich80/cicdevs/docs/index.md

 ### Usage

-The "Develop in Docker" is a convienient copy-and-paste command used to enter the container and start working with all of the tools packaged inside of it.
+The "Develop in Docker" is a convenient copy-and-paste command used to enter the container and start working with all of the tools packaged inside of it.

 ### Working Directory